camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 # Deploy the Process

-Use the `Deploy` Button in the Camunda Modeler for deploying the updated process to Camunda.
+Use the `Deploy` Button in the Camunda Modeler to deploy the updated process to Camunda.

 # Work on the Task